-The first film features Kanyon Sayers-Roods, a Mutson (Coastanoan) Ohlone artist, activist, poet, crafter and Native representative.
+The first film featured Kanyon Sayers-Roods, a Mutson (Coastanoan) Ohlone artist, activist, poet, crafter and Native representative.
 She speaks of her language, her life’s work, and a recently published book on Ohlone culture she produced and illustrated.

-The second film depicts the annual Black Friday Protest at the Emeryville Shopping Mall; a protest of several hundred people with a 16+-year history.
+The second film depicted the annual Black Friday Protest at the Emeryville Shopping Mall; a protest of several hundred people with a 16+-year history.
 Every year, the day after Thanksgiving, descendants of Ohlone villages desecrated by the Mall’s construction educate the public through song, story, and marches.

 These student-produced films are part of a growing collection of collaborative projects on biocultural diversity with Native California tribes and tribal communities.
 Stay tuned for more!

 This Fall 2015 semester, as part of an ongoing effort to recognize and conserve biocultural diversity, two new bilingual animated story films in the Pomo and Hupa languages were created by San José State University students.

 The Native languages of California are among the most highly endangered languages in the world.
 We support the ongoing work of the Advocates for Indigenous California Language Survival , especially their Master-Apprentice program and biannual conferences, and the invaluable efforts of the National Breath of Life Archival Institute for Indigenous Languages and their support for “renewed” speakers.